Buñol Travel & Holiday Guide

 Picture a small street, less than 500 meters long and fairly narrow, which is filled with more than 20,000 people ready to throw tonnes of over-ripe tomatoes.
 It may sound bizarre, but this is the Tomatina Party.

 Large trucks transport the bounty of tomatoes into the centre of town.
-A cannon is fired, signalling the beginning of the fight.
+A cannon is fired, signaling the beginning of the fight.
 Chaos and an unforgettable hour of laughs ensue.

 The battle is every man for himself.
 Those who take part are encouraged to wear protective safety goggles and gloves and they must squash the tomatoes before throwing, for safety precautions.